The 5 Best P90 Pickups for Your Guitar (2023)

 Of course, the sound cannot compare to others on this list but considering the price of this pickup, it offers great value for money and the sound is actually surprisingly okay.

 You also get a neck pickup and a bridge pickup with this purchase.
 If you don’t want to break your pockets and want to keep it simple, you will unlikely find a better and more affordable solution than this one.
-A good choice for beginners and those who don’t want to break their bank.
+A good choice for beginners and those who don’t want to break the bank.

 4. Seymour Duncan Antiquity P-90

-If you’re looking for the authentic P90 tone, search no more.
+If you’re looking for an authentic P90 tone, search no more.
 According to most reviewers, Seymour Duncan’s pickup is something that comes closest to the original pickup from the ‘40s.
 Therefore, it’s no wonder that many guitar players don’t mind paying the extra money, as this is one of the most expensive P90 pickups on the market.

 Under the dog ears cover, you will find a design that closely resembles the original pickup.
 The same bobbin and wiring, plain enamel mag wire, flatback tape, and other essential features are here, so it’s no wonder that the sound feels pretty authentic.